What is Forensic Accounting?

 - Association of Certified Fraud Examiners

-Despite all odds Forensic Accounting is here to remain as long as there are financial crimes.
+Despite all odds, Forensic Accounting is here to remain as long as there are financial crimes.
 According to PricewaterhouseCoopers, in 2014, 37.0% of global businesses have reported being impacted by economic crime, indicating a significant rise from 30.0% in 2009.
-The increase in economic crime rate moderately justifies the industry’s rising demand, as the Forensic Accounting Services industry entails fraud prevention, detection and other offerings, among other products.
+The increase in the economic crime rate moderately justifies the industry’s rising demand, as the Forensic Accounting Services industry entails fraud prevention, detection, and other offerings, among other products.

-Financial frauds and misappropriations occur irrespective of the size of organisation and these have been on a rise.
+Financial frauds and misappropriations occur irrespective of the size of the organization, and these have been on the rise.
 According to IBIS, over the past five years, companies have increasingly relied on third-party consultants, rather than in-house employees, to investigate on their behalf.
-Consequently, the revenue for Forensic Accounting industry is expected to growth over the five years to 2021.
+Consequently, the revenue for the Forensic Accounting industry is expected to grow over the five years to 2021.
 However, not all firms involved with Forensic Accounting will grow at the same rate.
 There will always be a distinction between mediocre players and high profile players.
-Nevertheless, this remains a niche segment and in the future there may be new investigative techniques used to probe the cases.
+Nevertheless, this remains a niche segment, and in the future, there may be new investigative techniques used to probe the cases.

 This has been a guide to Forensic Accounting.
 Here we discuss applications, skills, and qualifications required for forensic accounting along with its case studies.
 You may learn more about accounting from the following articles –